BURTools/burt/doc/cmake/Concepts.md

 concept is an `operation` that defines the nature of the change, followed by some data to go with it.
 The following kinds of changes can be made via a [Variable Change](./JSON.md#variable-change) object:

-- Replace the value with a new value (equivalent to using `xxxProperties`).
+- Replace the value with a new value (equivalent to using `variables`).
-- Unset the property.
+- Unset the value.
-- Append or prepend a string to the current value of the property;
+- Append or prepend a string to the current value of the variable;
   - As a string (no delimiter).
   - As a CMake list (with the `;` delimiter).
   - As a path list (with a `;` on Windows or `:` on other operating systems).
-- Apply a regular expression substitution to the current value of the property.
+- Apply a regular expression substitution to the current value of the variable.

 ### Tests